BAK2K3/hard-drivers/README.md

     * This suggests the user only needs to put in a small amount of effort to receive a full service in return.

 **Product Considerations and Content Strategy**
-* Minimalistic design, so at to draw attention, avoid overwhelming the user, and encourage engagement.
+* Minimalistic design, so as to draw attention, avoid overwhelming the user, and encourage engagement.
     * The product is the _service_ provided by Hard Drivers, therefore strong colours, images, and headlines to engage with user.
 * Thin content where necessary, providing only the most important information from the outset.
     * Provide fuller content in sections of the website where the user specifically wants further information.
-* Every page has multiple "Enquire" buttons, so as to allow a user to immediately engage when they want to.
+* Every page has multiple "Enquire" buttons, to allow a user to immediately engage when they want to.
     * This "Enquire" button should ultimately be a "Fast Track" service to allow a user to go from making the decision to enquire, to having made the enquiry, in as few interactions as possible.

 ### User Stories